 Coronaviruses are infectious agents originating from humans or animals (depending on the strain) that have been known for a long time.
 In humans, they cause acute respiratory disease.

 The new coronavirus, called SARS-CoV-2, appeared at the end of 2019 in China.
-It is generating a global epidemic of a disease (called COVID-19) as it is highly contagious and the general population does not have immunity to this new virus.
+It is generating a global epidemic of a disease (called COVID-19) as it is highly contagious and the general population still has little immunity to this new virus.

 The time from contact with the virus and the onset of the first symptoms is usually between 2 to 14 days.
 50% of people have symptoms within five days of infection.
 When a person has a viral infection of the respiratory tract (cough, fever), it is probable to be more contagious when symptoms are more evident.

 The disease, called COVID-19, most commonly manifests as a flu-like condition (fever and/or cough) that lasts for a few days to 2 or 3 weeks.
 The illness is usually mild in young and healthy people (especially children) but can sometimes be severe in older people or those with chronic diseases.
 At present, its lethality is estimated to be about 10 times greater than that of seasonal flu.

 Populations at risk

 People over the age of 65, or those with a chronic illness such as high blood pressure (only if poorly controlled despite treatment), diabetes (if advanced disease with complications or HbA1c>8), cardiovascular disease, chronic respiratory disease, severe obesity (BMI>40kg/m2), immunosuppression due to a disease, treatment or cancer are at greater risk of developing a severe complication that can lead to death.
 Well treated allergic asthma is not considered a risk factor.

 Children are probably less likely to be infected with the new coronavirus as compared with adults.
 They generally have milder symptoms (cough and/or fever) than adults, or no symptoms at all.
 Albeit very rare, severe complications are also possible.